xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

 2. **`line-effects` -** Contains a small number of palettes used for special effects:
     * New Game intro scroll "vignette" fade effect.
 These can be replaced to change the three steps of the fade.
 For instance, the fade can be disabled completely by copying `pal/init/normal/bgp0.pal` over all three of the `intro-scroll?.pal` files.
     * Ending credits "letterbox" effect.
 This serves to black out the top 16 pixels of the screen for the ending credits.
 Recommended to keep this as is.
     * Shutter effect.
 Used when selecting a save game to continue, to transition from one map to another, and when displaying the in-game maps.
-All four colors in this palette should be the same, but it can be used to change the effect from white to black, or any other color you may like.
+This can be used to change the effect from white to black, or any other color you may like.
+      > 💡**Note:** All four colors in this palette should be the same as it uses the area of memory that contains the status bar.
     * Status bar effect.
 Used by the status bar at the bottom of the screen that shows HP, MP, Lucre, and the stamina gauge.
 At this point there are some visual glitches related to changing this.
 3. **`sgb` -**  Contains palettes used during the credits and end screen on Super Game Boy.
 > 💡**Note:** Super Game Boy support is disabled when assembling with Game Boy Color/Advance support with `make color`.